• Skip to primary navigation

 • 1 ½ cups distilled white vinegar

-• 1 head of garlic, peeled and roughly chopped (about 6 tablespoons chopped), divided
+• 1 head of garlic, peeled and roughly chopped (6 tablespoons), divided

 • 2 tablespoons light olive oil or vegetable oil

-• 1 medium yellow onion, halved and thinly sliced (1 ½ cups sliced onion)
+• 1 medium yellow onion, halved and thinly sliced (1 ½ cups)

 • ½ cup soy sauce